International Adoption Process: FAQs

-- if unmarried, you must be at least 25 years old when you file the Form 1-600 petition,
+- If unmarried, you must be at least 25 years old when you file the Form I-600 petition;

-- establish that you will provide proper care for the child,
+- Establish that you'll provide proper care for the child;

-- that you will adopt the child in the U.S. after the child's arrival, so long as you have permission to take the child from her country of residence to the U.S.
+- That you'll adopt the child in the U.S. after the child's arrival, so long as you have permission to take the child from their country of residence to the United States.

-If you and your child both qualify under the Orphan adoption process then follow these steps:
+If you and your child both qualify under the orphan international adoption process, then follow these steps: